supernova4869/s_mmpbsa/docs/_build/html/_sources/quick_start.rst.txt

    # Proceed to the next step (option 0)
    0

-Setting MM/PB-SA Parameters
+Setting MM-PBSA Parameters
 --------------

-Next, set the relevant parameters for MM/PB-SA calculation:
+Next, set the relevant parameters for MM-PBSA calculation:

 .. code-block:: bash